Magnesium for Digestive Health

 As a dietitian, that’s difficult to digest.

-But does a lack of magnesium mean your food will be too?
+But does a lack of magnesium mean your digestion will be off, too?
+Let’s take a closer look.

 Magnesium & Gut Health

-The connection between magnesium, both dietary and supplemental, and gut health is not the most straightforward.
+The connection between magnesium (both dietary and supplemental) and gut health is not always straightforward, but there are a few key areas worth understanding.

 Consideration #1 – Magnesium Oxide & Constipation

-Magnesium oxide is a supplemental form of magnesium which is widely available and has been utilized for decades in Japan as a generally safe and low-cost management tool for constipation.
+Magnesium oxide is a supplemental form of magnesium that has been used for decades—particularly in Japan—as a safe and low-cost option for managing constipation.

 Final Thoughts

-Magnesium intake and supplementation are novel and emerging areas of inquiry in the worlds of both general public health as well as digestive health in specific contexts.
+Magnesium intake and supplementation continue to be areas of growing interest in both public health and digestive health research.

 Comments